zippity1/Phantom-Wallet_How-To-Get-Zippity-Token/README.md

 Open Phantom Wallet.

-Go to the Swap feature, enter the Zippity Token Address: C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump
+Go to the Swap feature, enter the Zippity Token Address:

+New Solana token address coming soon!
+No worries about the old address—there's no complicated migration involved.
+It's a simple transfer, and you're in 100% control.
+The new address will be updated here.
+Stay tuned!"

 Select the amount and confirm the transaction.

 ## Confirm Token
-Confirm token address on Solscan > https://solscan.io/token/C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump

 ## Phantom Wallet Trusted Instructional Source
 Check Phantom's official guide: https://help.phantom.app